Erling Skjalgsson: Legacy

 In the area of the Sola Church Ruins there is a monument of Erling Skjalgsson, who was one of Sola's most famous men.
 This notable Viking leader has been credited with having introduced Christianity to Sola.
-The stone crosses at Tjora are also monuments to the passing of the Viking Era.
+The stone crosses at Tjora are also monuments to the passing of the Viking Age.
+The stone cross in Stavanger raised to him is the oldest preserved monument to a Norwegian leader.
+It is used in the Coat of arms of the region Rogaland.

 Erling Skjalgssons gate at Frogner in Oslo was named in his honour as were streets in Trondheim, Stavanger, Haugesund and Sandnes.

 Erling is the main character in several novels by Lars Walker, including The Year of the Warrior and West Oversea.